October 29, 2019

 An online proctored exam, when combined with an online course, makes it possible for those in remote locations to earn the same designations or exam credits as those studying in cities.
 This levels the education playing-field when it comes to geography because there are only a limited number of exam centres examination bodies work with.

 However, although online proctoring may be convenient, it is not as widely accepted by examining organizations.
 Many of them advise candidates to take their test at an approved testing centre.

 In some cases, individuals have a choice between online and test centre exams, and it’s good that learners have that choice.
 But in most cases, only the in-person testing works, because many high-stakes exams don’t lend themselves to online tests.
 Moreover, some learners also deem online proctoring as intrusive as someone watches them all the time while they take the test.

 For a straightforward, secure, widely-accepted exam experience, the in-person method is the best.

-Generally, the registration process will be similar whether the exam is taken online or in-person.
+Generally, the registration process will be similar for online or in-person exams.
 The exam centre will allow for online registration (automated) or by phone, email, etc.

 If you need to book external proctoring services, you can contact the test centre of your choice directly and check the availability of date and time.